 )

-search_resp.raise_for_status() # Raise HTTPError for bad responses (4xx or 5xx)
+search_resp.raise_for_status() # Raises an HTTPError for bad responses (4xx or 5xx)

-# Step 2: Extract each URL with Reader API (2 credits standard, 0 for cache hits)
+# Step 2: Extract each URL with Reader API (2 credits standard, more with advanced proxies/browser)

 try: